Who’s in the garden this morning?

 Today, Rita and Gerhard are picking us up at 3:00 pm, 1500 hrs., in their newly purchased vehicle, and we’re all heading to the Crocodile River for game viewing, photos, and sundowners.
 As soon as darkness falls, we’ll head to Jabula for dinner.
 There’s load shedding tonight from 7:00 pm to 9:30 pm, 1900 hrs to 2130 hrs.

 Since we’ll be at Jabula for dinner, most likely, it will only be a short time until we have power, when later they’ll drop us off at our bush bouse.
 We usually sit at the bar for an hour or more and dine around 6:30, 1830 hrs.
 It’s easy for us to entertain ourselves for several hours.

-Recently, when load shedding ramped up again, I thought, if we could download some movies or TV series, we could watch a few shows during the outage.
+Recently, when load shedding ramped up again, I thought we could watch a few shows during the outage to download some movies or TV series.
 However, after trying several possibilities, I realized how difficult it is to download movies or tv series on a Chromebook.

 As mentioned in a prior post, we can no longer use Graboid, a straightforward monthly fee download site.
 It just doesn’t work for Chromebooks.
 As it turns out, for the same reasons, Graboid doesn’t work, nor do Hulu downloads, and many others available online.
 This was frustrating.